SagarRudagi/Movie-Recommender-System/README.md

 ## 🌐 Share a demo (ngrok)

-To share your local demo publicly (quick & free), expose Streamlit via ngrok:
+To share the local demo publicly (quick & free), expose Streamlit via ngrok:

 ```bash
 ngrok http 8501
 ```

-If your app needs to call your local Ollama server from the public internet, also run:
+If the app needs to call your local Ollama server from the public internet, also run:

 ```bash
 ngrok http 11434